 What is an alternative funeral?

-An alternative funeral is anything that is not a typical traditional funeral.
+An alternative funeral is anything that is not a typically traditional funeral.
 It does not have to be anything extreme or out of the ordinary.
-It’s often the little details that make the difference, it could be as simple as leading the funeral ceremony without a minister or officiant.
+It’s often the little details that make the difference, it could be as simple as leading the funeral ceremony without a minister or officiant or asking mourners to wear bright colours.
 Each and every one of us are unique, and a funeral is an opportunity to reflect that.

-Just because you choose to do things differently, it doesn’t need to be expensive.
+Just because you choose to do things your way, it doesn’t need to be expensive.
 By taking the time to consider the elements of the funeral that are important to you, you can create a funeral that suits you and your loved one.

 There are a number of alternative funeral options available, some of which you may not have heard of.
 We’ve created a list of alternative funeral ideas to give you some inspiration.